Capstone-499-AGMEETING1/AGMEETING/documentation/final-report/software-implementation-status.md

     - Mocha was used to test out NodeJS components and Socket.IO
     - Postman/Thunder Client was used to carry API tests

-- Unit tests were written to ensure each component was working as expected and updated accordingly as we progressed through the project
+- Unit tests were unable to be written due to time constraints with the project.
 - Integration testing was conducted to ensure that React components interact with the service side of the project, in order to ensure functionality between frontend and backend
 - The system will be presented to the client and tested during the process to showcase that everything works as expected